A story in which one small change has a ripple effect, resulting in massive changes.

 - Sliding Doors has catching/not catching a train as the "nail" and ends with dramatically different versions of the protagonist.
 The 'nail' moment was marked with music and later in the film when the protagonist had to make a decision the music was played again.
 Although we didn't follow this 'split' it implied that there were more points where a single decision would be important.

 - In the movie Frequency, a son manages to send a message back in time and save his firefighter father's life.
-However, because of this change, his mother, who was a nurse, never left the hospital to make funeral arrangements and so was on duty to save the life of a man who should have died.
+However, because of this change, his mother, who was a nurse, never left the hospital to make funeral arrangements and so was on duty to save the life of a man who would've died.
 This man turns out to be a serial killer who kills the mother and is now still at large in the present of the son.

 - The Back to the Future film trilogy is a series of nails showing what would have happened if a certain event did or didn't occur:

 - In the first movie, Marty McFly's father was a wimp who couldn't stand up to the bully Biff Tannen, but after Marty changed events concerning his father in 1955, he becomes a more confident man who has Biff eating out of his hand, and Marty's family life has also improved.

 - Also in the second movie, an automobile accident that would have happened in the third movie when Marty was racing with his friend Needles was the nail that caused Marty's future history to go down the toilet by 2015, eventually resulting in him being fired from the company he and Needles were working for.
 When the accident was avoided in the third movie, the YOU'RE FIRED message that Marty's girlfriend/future wife Jennifer Parker had received from the future was erased, meaning that their future could potentially become a better one.